mcagriaksoy/HighPreciseKannadaDigitRecogniser/README.md

 # Environment

 Kaggle Cloud Computing, GPU Based
-Tens
+Tensorflow 2.0, Keras

 # My Architecture
 I have used CNN architecture to build a model.
-To increase accuracy, I have used different activation function that generally used with CNNs like ReLu, Sigmoid etc. The function is named swish is not generally described on Keras.
+To increase accuracy, A different activation function is used.
+The function is named swish is not generally described on Keras.
+So, I need to define as custom activation function which simply Sigmoid*X .
+It increases the time complexity but also increases the accuracy.

 Model Summary: